INL History and Governance

 Research Ethics Committee

-The Research Ethics Committee (INL REC) is an Advisory Board that was established by the INL Council, designed to be a multidisciplinary, independent and permanent collegiate body, with the purpose to provide advice on the ethical, social and legal aspects of research developed in, or supported by, the INL, in order to ensure the respect and protection of dignity, fundamental rights, safety, and well-being of the research participants and researchers.
-It is composed of internal and external members.
-Its current composition is:
+The Research Ethics Committee (INL REC) is an Advisory Board that was established by the INL Council, designed to be a multidisciplinary, independent and permanent collegiate body, to provide advice on the ethical, social and legal aspects of research developed in, or supported by, the INL, to ensure the respect and protection of dignity, fundamental rights, safety, and well-being of the research participants and researchers.